Working with Environments

 packages.
 It is sometimes a good idea to explicitly provide version numbers when installing packages with the conda

-command.
+install command.
 For example, the following would install a particular version of Scikit-Learn into the current,

 active environment.